DKormann/interaction_combinators.c/README.md

 its suprisingly easy to implement a full interaction based runtime in python and in C:

+the approach here is to view interaction calculus more as an AST as they would appear in a standart language not as the interaction combinator graph itself. this means terms point to their subterms.
+This is isomorphic to a subset of possible IC graphs namely those IC graphs corresponding to interaction calculus terms.

 hierarchical layout

 generally usages point to values so positive ports point to negative.